ericakido/ericashimomoto.github.io/index.md

     [[pdf](https://www.researchgate.net/publication/350020381_Text_classification_based_on_the_word_subspace_representation)] (This is a post-peer-review, pre-copyedit version of an article published in the Journal of Pattern Analysis and Applications.
 The final authenticated version is available online at http://dx.doi.org/10.1007/s10044-021-00960-6).

 ### International Conferences
+* Framework for Measuring the Similarity of Visual and Semantic Structures in Sign Languages \
+    Matheus Silva de Lima, Ryota Sato, Erica K. Shimomoto, Suzana Rita Alves Beleza, Nobuko Kato and Kazuhiro Fukui \
+    To appear at the Proceedings of the 30th International Workshop on Frontiers of Computer Vision (IW-FCV2024).
 * Sign language recognition based on subspace representations in the spatio-temporal frequency domain \
     Ryota Sato, Suzana Rita Alves Beleza, Erica K. Shimomoto, Matheus Silva de Lima, Nobuko Kato, Kazuhiro Fukui \
     To appear at the Proceedings of the 13th International Conference on Pattern Recognition Applications and Methods (ICPRAM), 2024.